EBSA and School Refusal: A SENCO's Complete Guide

 Review the APDR plan at no longer than six-weekly intervals.
 Review more frequently if the learner's attendance changes significantly in either direction.
 At each review, ask: what has improved, what has not changed, what does the learner say about the interventions, and does the plan need to change?

-Document the outcome of every review meeting, including who attended, what was agreed, and any disagreements.
+Write down what happened at every review meeting.
+Include who was there, what was agreed, and where people did not agree.
 This record becomes the evidence base for any future EHCP needs assessment request.

 EBSA intersects with at least four pieces of legislation and statutory guidance.
 SENCOs who do not understand this framework risk both legal exposure for their school and poorer outcomes for learners.